 Cognitive dissonance is the discomfort we feel when we hold two conflicting beliefs.
 For example, you might genuinely want to succeed, but also believe deep down that you’re not deserving of success.
 These conflicting beliefs create tension, and self-sabotage becomes a way of resolving that tension.

 In this case, the self-sabotaging behavior aligns with the negative belief (“I’m not deserving”), which then eases the discomfort.
 It’s like saying, “See?
 I failed, just like I thought I would.”
-The problem is, this keeps us stuck in a loop of reinforcing negative thoughts and limiting beliefs.
+The problem is, this keeps us stuck in a loop of reinforcing negative thoughts and limiting beliefs—a cycle that can be disrupted with support from therapy in Hermosa Beach.